Cubs vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been favored on the moneyline 66 total times this season.
-They've gone 39-27 in those games.
+- The Cubs have been favored on the moneyline 67 total times this season.
+They've finished 39-28 in those games.

-- The Cubs have an implied moneyline win probability of 55.6% in this contest.
+- Based on this matchup's moneyline, the Cubs have an implied win probability of 57.4%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!